 Hair Gain Capsules contain certain ingredients that are said to be beneficial for hair, including biotin, vitamin E, and AnaGain™ (a phytonutrient derived from pea shoots).
 Here are some of the key ingredients and how they can help your hair.

 AnaGain is the key active ingredient in Hair Gain Capsules.
-Derived from pea shoots, it’s said to increase expression of fibroblast growth factor 7 (FGF7) and the noggin protein, both of which are essential for hair growth [1-2].
+Also used in Sons hair loss products and derived from pea shoots, it’s said to increase expression of fibroblast growth factor 7 (FGF7) and the noggin protein, both of which are essential for hair growth [1-2].

 To date, only one study has explored the effectiveness of oral pea shoot extracts for hair growth.
 In this study, 95% of participants reported a reduction in hair loss after taking 100mg of AnaGain™ per day for two months [3].